mujahidniaz/iot_device_streaming_pipeline_cloudera-kakfa-spark-hbase/README.md

 ## Introduction:

 This application deals with streaming data from multiple IOTs.
 Each IOT is sending data constantly with the frequency of 1 second.
-In this application I have build a streaming pipeline that robustly moves that streaming data into our Haodoop stystem after transformation done in real time
+In this application I have built a streaming pipeline that robustly moves that streaming data into our Hadoop system after transformation done in real time
 This has 4 different parts

 - Data Generation